the-turing-way/.github/CODE_OF_CONDUCT.md

 ## 3.4 Report handling

-A detailed report handling policy is available in the Report Handling Manual.
+A detailed report handling policy is available in the Report Handling Manual in section 4.

 ## 3.5 Code of Conduct Enforcement